Dinitromethane

 Dinitromethane is an organic compound with the chemical formula CH_{2}(NO_{2})_{2}.
 Purified dinitromethane is a colorless liquid with a weak pleasant odor.
 It is relatively stable at room temperature and can be safely stored for months at 0 °C.

 Synthesis

-The potassium salt of dinitromethanide, KCH(NO_{2})_{2}, was first prepared by Villiers in 1884 by reduction of bromodinitromethane.
-Hydrogen fluoride and the potassium salt of dinitromethane react in diethyl ether to form dinitromethane.
+The conjugate base of dinitromethane, dinitromethanide, was first prepared in 1884 by reduction of bromodinitromethane using hydrogen sulfide as its potassium salt.
+Several years later, the neutral dinitromethane compound was prepared by reacting potassium dinitromethanide with hydrogen fluoride and diethyl ether.
 Free dinitromethane was previously understood to be a pale, yellow oil that decomposed rapidly at ambient temperatures.

-Dinitromethane should not be confused with methylene dinitrate (CH_{2}(ONO_{2})_{2}), which is produced as a byproduct in the production of the explosive RDX.
+Several other synthetic methods for producing various dinitromethanide salts were later reported.

 Safety

 The transportation of dinitromethane is forbidden by the U.S. Department of Transportation.